kellerkindt/asn1rs/README.md

 #[test]
 fn test_constraint_eq() {
     // these types should normally not be accessed, but in this exampled they show
-    // the way the ASN.1 constraints are encoded in to the struct type constraints. use asn1rs::syn::numbers::Constraint;
+    // the way the ASN.1 constraints are encoded with the Rust type system. use asn1rs::syn::numbers::Constraint;
     assert_eq!(
         ___asn1rs_RangedMaxField0Constraint::MIN,